 - Responsiveness and quality of customer service

-Ensure you check all these points before choosing a broker.
-By following these steps, you minimise risks and select a trusted broker that complies with regulation and transparency standards.
+Be sure to check all these points before taking the plunge with a broker.
+By following these steps, you minimise risks and are much more likely to choose a trusted broker that complies with regulation and transparency standards.